Padam7890/Sajilo-map/readme.txt

-Sajilo Map - Easy and Clean Map
+"Sajilo Map - Easy and Clean Map

-Features for user
+User Features:
-a) Search , where users can search place name, Addresss name,rating, and point of intreset as well
+a) Search: Users can search for place names, addresses, ratings, and points of interest.

-b) Smooth collection of beautifull location  and places like movies, hotel, restaurant, Tourist area, shopping mall etc.
+b) Smooth Collection of Beautiful Locations: Discover and explore locations such as movies, hotels, restaurants, tourist areas, shopping malls, etc.

-c) tag lists of popular day to day task ,
+c) Tag Lists of Popular Day-to-Day Tasks.

-d) details of every location
+d) Details of Every Location:

-   Showing full map
-   sharing option to friends
+Displaying the full map.
+Sharing options with friends.
-   opening or closing time /status
+Opening or closing time/status.
-   Phone number
+Phone number.
+Booking is available through the website.
-   book anything by visiting website photos and videos of each location
+Photos and videos for each location.

-e) responsive for mobile and tablet as well
+e) Responsive Design: The application is designed to be responsive for both mobile and tablet devices."